pramnora/SVG/README.md

 The rect tag...which produces a rectangle shape...has the following properties...

 x, rectangle horizontal position/(How far from left side of the screen...)
 y, rectangle vertical position/(How far down from top of the screen...)
 width, how wide the rectangle will be
 height, how tall the rectangle will be
 ...note: all the rest of the properties can be set using CSS...
-fill, rectangle fill colour/(RGB())
+fill, rectangle fill colour
 fill-opacity, rectangle fill colour opacity
-stroke, rectangle outline colour/(RGB()) stroke-width, rectangle outline width size stroke-opacity, rectangle outline opacity
+stroke, rectangle outline colour
+stroke-width, rectangle outline width size
+stroke-opacity, rectangle outline opacity

 &lt;rect x="50" y="50" width="50" height="50" style="stroke:yellow; stroke-width; 4; fill:green"; /&gt;